andrewnaeve/Public-Entity-Recognition/README.md

 let scan = entity.per('Toyota Motor said will build a new plant in Baja, Mexico, to build Corolla cars for U.S. NO WAY!
 Build plant in U.S. or pay big border tax.');
 returns 'TM'
 ```
+## Remaining Work
+In the future, I plan to modify the repo to return the full title and description of the company with the best match, as well as an array containing lesser matches.